-16 channels - The ultimate multichannel potentiostat
+16 channels - The most modular multichannel potentiostat

 EIS capability up to 7 MHz and ultra low current sensitivity with the ULC option

-These different channels can be combined based on users’ needs, either to reach high currents, or to drive multiple measurements simultaneously across all channels.
+These different channels can be combined based on users’ needs, either to reach high currents or to drive multiple measurements simultaneously across all channels.

 EIS capability is available as an option with a wide frequency range of up to 7 MHz.

-Low current sensitivity can be further-improved using the ultra-low current option.
+Low current sensitivity can be further improved using the ultra-low current option.

-Powerful, modular and easy to use
+Powerful, modular, and easy to use

 The most powerful hardware is only as performant as the software that sits behind it.
 BioLogic’s EC-Lab has earned itself the reputation as the benchmark for potentiostat control software based on a combination of intuitive control and analytic power.